BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Introduction

 \section{Introduction}

-Recent years marked a new era for generative AI applications with the rise of Large Language Models (LLMs), particularly OpenAI's ChatGPT services~\cite{chatgpt}\cite{openai2023gpt4}.
-The advent of ChatGPT not only revolutionized user interactions but also catalyzed the development of other LLMs, such as Google's Bard~\cite{Qin_bard2023} and Meta's Llama~\cite{touvron2023llama}.
-However, despite their potential, deploying and operating LLM services is costly.
-LLMs' substantial computational and storage requirements necessitate significant AI accelerator resources~\cite{li2023alpaserve}, presenting a major challenge for smaller organizations aiming to offer such services.
+Large language models (LLMs), particularly Generative Pre-trained Transformer (GPT) models, have significantly impacted the AI industry.
+Notable examples include OpenAI's ChatGPT~\cite{chatgpt}\cite{openai2023gpt4}, Google's Gemini~\cite{geminiteam2024gemini}, and Meta's Llama~\cite{touvron2023llama}.
+However, deploying and operating LLM services is costly due to the substantial use of AI accelerators~\cite{li2023alpaserve}.
+The high volume of user requests and limited hardware resources further constrain the quality of service (QoS)~\cite{li2023alpaserve}.
+Therefore, optimizing serving systems to reduce costs and improve user experience is urgent.

-To address the costs associated with LLM serving, existing serving systems primarily focus on optimizing system throughput and achieving service-level objectives (SLOs).
-However, more comprehensive evaluations of these systems are limited by the absence of real-world workloads.
-Consequently, these studies often resort to using non-LLM serving workloads in experiments, derived either from synthetic models or other open-source services, e.g., Microsoft Azure Functions (MAF)~\cite{maf}\cite{maf2} for lightweight applications.
-While these non-LLM traces provide some insights into the bursty workloads, they fail to accurately reflect the unique characteristics of real-world LLM serving.
+Existing systems primarily optimize system throughput and achieve better QoS.
+However, these studies often use non-LLM serving workloads in evaluations, derived from synthetic models~\cite{wu2023fast} or non-LLM services such as Microsoft Azure Functions (MAF)~\cite{maf}\cite{maf2}.
+This work identifies that these unrealistic synthetic workloads do not reflect the workload patterns of auto-regressive LLM serving and limit the effectiveness of evaluating these systems.

-In addressing this gap, we introduce the first dataset of real-world LLM serving workloads, named {\name}.
-This dataset provides insights into the characteristics of LLM serving workloads. \name~is gathered over two months within a campus.
-It contains 1,429.7 thousand pairs of request-response lengths from both ChatGPT and GPT-4 models, utilized in conversation and API services.
-Each pair of \textit{request-response lengths} includes the associated timestamps of \textit{request submissions}.
-Importantly, to ensure user privacy, the content of requests and responses is not recorded.
-Additionally, this dataset includes frequent \textit{unsuccessful requests}, offering insights into the reliability of LLM serving.

-To leverage \name~for LLM evaluation, particularly to investigate the reliability of LLM serving, we developed a benchmark suite based on a mirrored version of \name.
-This suite models \name~and scales it to fit any system size, fitting real-world prompts to the request length distributions for actual serving.
-It aids in the assessment of the performance and reliability of serving systems.
-We utilized this benchmark suite to evaluate vLLM~\cite{vllm}, a state-of-the-art LLM serving system, as a case study in this work.
-Our key findings in the analysis of \name, as well as the evaluation of vLLM on \name, are listed below: \begin{itemize} \item \textit{Burstiniess in Temporal Patterns of LLM Workloads.}

-\ding{182} We identify unique periodical and aperiodical patterns in the bursty concurrency of LLM workloads, varying by service and model types.
-This insight suggests the need for model-specific and service-specific concurrency evaluations and workload provisioning in the future.